Addressing our histories of colonialism and historic slavery

 Connections with trade and the East India Company

 For five hundred years, British colonialism was fundamental to British social, economic, political, and cultural life.
 This was allied with a belief in white racial and cultural superiority.
 This is reflected across many National Trust places and collections.

 A number of properties and collections were owned or acquired by leading officials from the East India Company, the hugely powerful corporation which dominated trade between Europe, Asia and the Middle East between 1600 and 1857.
 The Company was instrumental in the East African slave trade and also traded enslaved people from the West Coast of Africa to its settlements in South and East Africa, India and Asia.
 Thomas Myddelton (1550-1631), an MP and a Lord Mayor of London who bought Chirk Castle in 1593, was one of the founders of the East India Company, which received its charter from Elizabeth I on 31 December 1600.

 In the 18th century, under Robert Clive (1725-74), the Company used its wealth and armies to forcibly invade and conquer the Indian subcontinent to exploit the rich natural resources held there.
 As well as creating the British Empire in India, this ensured that Clive became vastly wealthy, and in 1768 he spent around £100,000 remodeling the Claremont estate in Surrey.
 Today, Claremont gardens are cared for by the National Trust.

-Robert's son, Edward Clive (1754–1839) as Governor of Madras, was responsible for the defeat and death of Tipu Sultan (1750–99), the ruler of Mysore.
+Robert's son, Edward Clive (1754–1839) as Governor of Madras, bears responsibilty for the defeat and death of Tipu Sultan (1750–99), the ruler of Mysore.
 Both Robert and Edward Clive’s colonial legacy can be seen today in a collection known as the ‘Clive Museum’ at Powis Castle.
 Edward Clive’s son, also called Edward, inherited Powis when his maternal uncle, the Earl of Powis, died.
 The collection of Indian objects include Tipu Sultan’s magnificent state tent and a gold and jewelled tiger’s head finial from his throne.

 Indian collections and display